Characters: Queens Blade Main Characters

 - Cross Over: In the Mobile Suit Blade doujinshi and strip, she's depicted as the Gundam Mk.II (with the Titans' color scheme).

-- Curbstomp Battle: Irma ends up on the receiving end of one of the worst beatings in the entire series, when Aldra sends Risty to kill her.
+- Curbstomp Battle: Irma ends up on the receiving end of one of the worst beatings in the entire series (barring Leina in the Vanquished Queens OVAs), when Aldra sends Risty to kill her.
 While under Aldra's control, Risty was god-moded to such a degree that Irma had absolutely no chance against her and only survived the encounter thanks to Echidna's intervention.
 But the damage had already been done, due to the blow to her spine... and her pride.
+Albeit in the last episode of the Vanquished Queens OVAs, she's back to action, after recovering from her wounds.

 - Emotionless Girl: She's been bitter ever since Echidna abandoned her, eventually closing herself off to everyone else around her.